Necr0se/tic-tac-toe-master/README.md

 ## Introduction

-Welcome to the Tic-Tac-Toe application!
-This simple yet classic game is designed to provide hours of fun for players of all ages.
-Whether you're a seasoned player or new to the game, our application offers a user-friendly experience with a sleek design.
+Welcome to the Tic-Tac-Toe app!
+This timeless game is perfect for players of all ages, offering endless fun and entertainment.
+Whether you're a beginner or a seasoned pro, our app provides an intuitive, sleek design that makes every match enjoyable.

 ## Features